bugzilla/bugzilla.github.io/_posts/2013-11-25-bugzilla-considering-moving-to-git.md

 version control system known to man (which they currently do, or close to it anyway) and bzr is one of the low-hanging fruit (Bugzilla is the only Mozilla project using it).
-There's also a lot of feeling out there that mirroring to github may make contributions easier for new contributors.
+There's also a lot of feeling out there that mirroring to GitHub may make contributions easier for new contributors.
 The general consensus on the thread so far is that we should do it; the main point of contention is how long to keep it mirrored in bzr after it moves.